eshwar0210/Tic-Tac-Toe-RL-Bot/README.md

 Algorithm: Implemented a Deep Q-Network (DQN) to enable the bot to learn optimal strategies through self-play.

-Frameworks and Libraries: Utilized TensorFlow and Keras for building and training the neural network, and OpenAI Gym for the environment setup.
+Frameworks and Libraries: Utilized TensorFlow and Keras for building and training the neural network, custom environmet for gameplay.

 State Representation: Represented the Tic Tac Toe board as a 1D array of length 9, with each element corresponding to a cell on the board (empty, player 1, player 2).